Brunette Models: Piotr Krzyżanowski

 Brunette Models is the alter ego of the artist Piotr Krzyzanowski, who was born (1974) and grew up in Toruń (Poland).
 He graduated from the Faculty of Philosophy (Nicolaus Copernicus University in Toruń).
 He was involved in projects for the Warsaw Electronic Festival (WEF) and Contemporary Electronic Soundscapes (CES).
 He also was a journalist of the „Estrada i Studio” magazine.
 Krzyzanowski is active in music production (Agnes de Venice, Xenia Agapene) and the implementation of sound, too.
 He performed live at the International Ambient Festival in Gorlice, 15 July 2004 and many more.
 The music of Brunette Models has been played by radio stations.
 In August 2009 a video-clip by Polish multimedia-artist Joanna Cholascinska was released with a track from the „Apsychastenia” album.
 Krzyzanowski designed and constructed hardware and software for high-resolution recording (Digital eXtreme Definition) on a 24-bit/352.8 kHz workstation.
 Krzyzanowski founded the Cypriot label Anadyomene' Secret Records.
 After 10 years this site was closed by a massive hacker attack.
 From 2018 April, the web-portal has been made fully working again.
+An announcement was made in the spring of 2025: